w3f/substrate-mooc-node/README.md

 This template is based on the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template).
 It contains a pallet and working configuration for a runtime that pertains to the course located at  [education.web3.foundation](http://education.web3.foundation/docs/introsubstrate), brought to you by the Technical Education team at Web3 Foundation.

+> ⚠️ Warning: This branch, `workshop`, will not compile unless you complete certain aspects of the course above

 ## Getting Started

 Depending on your operating system and Rust version, there might be additional packages required to compile this template.